Tax Information for 2022 Coverage

-Note: If you enrolled in a Catastrophic health plan in 2020, you will not receive Form 1095-A. Form 1095-A is only sent to individuals who bought qualified health plans through Access Health CT at the Bronze, Silver, and Gold levels.
+Note: If you enrolled in a Catastrophic health plan in 2022, you will not receive Form 1095-A. Form 1095-A is only sent to individuals who bought qualified health plans through Access Health CT at the Bronze, Silver, Gold, and Platinum levels.

 Know the forms you will be receiving:

 You will receive a Form 1095-A if you had qualified coverage through Access Health CT.
-If someone in your household had HUSKY/Medicaid coverage in 2020, they can request a form called a Form 1095-B from the Connecticut Department of Social Services.
+If someone in your household had HUSKY (Medicaid or the Children’s Health Insurance Plan (CHIP)) coverage in 2022, they can request a form called a Form 1095-B from the Connecticut Department of Social Services.
 You should expect a Form 1095-C if you had coverage through your employer or through Medicare.
 If you have questions, please contact your employer or the Centers for Medicare and Medicaid Services (CMS).

 Important things to keep in mind about filing your taxes:

-If you received tax credits (financial help) in 2020 and you do not file your tax return with IRS Form 8962 to reconcile your tax credits, you will not be able to receive tax credits in future years until you file your 2020 tax return.
-If your filing or income information has changed since you applied for healthcare coverage, you may have to pay back some or all of the tax credits (financial help) you received.
+If you received premium tax credit amounts (financial help) in 2022 and you do not file your tax return with IRS Form 8962 to reconcile your tax credit, you will not be able to receive the premium tax credit in future years until you file your 2022 tax return.
+If your filing or income information has changed since you applied for healthcare coverage, you may have to pay back some or all of the premium tax credit amounts (financial help) you received.
 1095-A forms CANNOT be emailed or faxed.
-If you’ve misplaced your 1095- A form, please contact our contact center for assistance.
+If you’ve misplaced your 1095- A form, please contact our call center for assistance.

-You need it to complete IRS Form 8962 as part of your 2020 federal income tax return, which the IRS uses to determine whether you received the correct amount of tax credits (financial help).
-8962 forms can be downloaded at irs.gov website.
-Please see a tax professional for help with completing Form 8962.
+You need it to complete IRS Form 8962 as part of your 2022 federal income tax return, which the IRS uses to determine whether you received the correct amount of premium tax credit (financial help).
+8962 forms can be downloaded at irs.gov, Please see a tax professional for help with completing Form 8962.